Davydov-Yetter cohomology and relative homological algebra: Introduction

 We note that the identity functor $F = \mathrm{Id}_{\mathcal{C}}$ deserves a special attention because $H^3_{\mathrm{DY}}(\mathrm{Id}_{\mathcal{C}})$ classifies the infinitesimal deformations of the (trivial) associator of $\mathcal{C}$.
 Such a deformation is an expansion $a_h = \mathrm{id} + hg$ over $k[h]/\langle h^2 \rangle$ which satisfies the pentagon equation, where $g$ is a natural transformation $g_{X,Y,Z} : X \otimes Y \otimes Z \to X \otimes Y \otimes Z$.
 The obstructions are contained in $H^4_{\mathrm{DY}}(\mathrm{Id}_{\mathcal{C}})$, at least for the extension of an infinitesimal deformation to the order $2$ \cite[Prop.\,3.21]{BD}.
 We will denote $H^n_{\mathrm{DY}}(\mathcal{C})$ instead of $H^n_{\mathrm{DY}}(\mathrm{Id}_{\mathcal{C}})$.

-In this paper we study DY cohomology for finite tensor categories and exact tensor functors between them.
+In this paper we study DY cohomology for finite tensor categories and exact tensor functors between them (see our conventions at the beginning of \S \ref{relativeExtTensorCategories}).
 Such categories are equivalent to $A$-mod for a finite-dimensional $k$-algebra $A$ and are equipped with a rigid monoidal structure (see \S \ref{relativeExtTensorCategories}).
 They are ubiquitous in quantum algebra and mathematical physics, for instance from logarithmic CFTs \cite{GR17,FGR,CGR}, small quantum groups~\cite{lusztig, GLO18,N18} or more generally finite-dimensional Hopf algebras.

 In general, cohomology theories admit coefficients; for instance in Hochschild cohomology the coefficients are bimodules.
 Coefficients for DY cohomology have been introduced in \cite{GHS} and are objects in $\mathcal{Z}(F)$, namely the centralizer of the tensor functor $F : \mathcal{C} \to \mathcal{D}$.
 The category $\mathcal{Z}(F)$ is rigid and monoidal and plays a crucial role in this paper; its objects are pairs $\mathsf{V} = (V, \rho^V)$ where $V \in \mathcal{D}$ and $\rho^V : V \otimes F(-) \to F(-) \otimes V$ is like a half-braiding for $V$ (see more details in \S \ref{sectionAdjunctionCentralizerFunctor}).
 In particular $\mathcal{Z}(\mathrm{Id}_ {\mathcal{C}})$ is just the Drinfeld center $\mathcal{Z}(\mathcal{C})$.
 The DY cohomology with coefficients $\mathsf{V}, \mathsf{W} \in \mathcal{Z}(F)$ is denoted by $H^{\bullet}_{\mathrm{DY}}(F;\mathsf{V},\mathsf{W})$ and the cohomology without coefficients $H^{\bullet}_{\mathrm{DY}}(F)$ is recovered as $H^{\bullet}_{\mathrm{DY}}(F; \mathbf{1}, \mathbf{1})$, where $\mathbf{1}$ is the tensor unit of $\mathcal{Z}(F)$ (trivial coefficients).